The 15 Best Corn Mazes in Georgia (Haunted Mazes, Kids Mazes & More)

 The Scottsdale Farms corn maze in Milton GA is open for all ages Fridays through Sundays during their annual “Fall on the Farm” events.

-Along with the corn maze, guests can stroll through the massive array of pumpkins available for purchase, go on hayrides, play lawn games, or take family photos in the sunflower fields.
+Along with the Georgia corn maze, guests can stroll through the massive array of pumpkins available for purchase, go on hayrides, play lawn games, or take family photos in the sunflower fields.

 Scottsdale Farms is a family-owned company started by Luca Gianturco as a way to earn money for college tuition payments, and his Christmas tree service took off from there.